padda-wan/hornet/README.md

 - [ ] add e ink display
 - [ ] add rotary encoder?
 - [ ] add analog for mouse
+- [ ] better way to update firmware

 ## Preface
 This keyboard was the first self designed and implemented keyboard that's been my daily driver for the last two years.
 I'm currently in the process of creating the second version that should include a few improvements over the original.